 Here's part two of the review of all the books or audiobooks that went through my hands and ears between march 2017 and november 2018.
-The beginning of the list is to be found here.
+The beginning of the list is to be found here and part 3 here.

 1. Zurück an die Arbeit by Lars Vollmer